top of page

 We think so!
 Leopard geckos are quite docile creatures in captivity and even enjoy human contact.

 Before getting any pet, please do your research!
-Please read our care blog and the RSPCA’s advice.
+Please follow the RSPCA’s advice.

 What is the leopard gecko lifespan in captivity?